Sainz on Singapore pole as angry Verstappen struggles

 Norris had gone fastest on his first run, before being beaten by the Ferraris and Russell, and he ended up 0.286secs off the pace in a McLaren that has a big aerodynamic upgrade this weekend, which is confined to the Briton's car.

-Hamilton has been off Russell's pace for much of the weekend, while few would have expected Magnussen to slip ahead of Alonso's Aston Martin for the final spot in the top six.
+Hamilton has been off Russell's pace for much of the weekend, and said he was "struggling with the balance" in qualifying, while few would have expected Magnussen to slip ahead of Alonso's Aston Martin for the final spot in the top six.

+Alonso said he was happy with the lap and could not have gone any faster no matter how many times he tried, and admitted the team were "struggling a little bit".

 - Why did the US and UK invade Iraq 20 years ago?
 Gordon Corera speaks to those at the heart of the decision-making